microsoft/vscode-docs/release-notes/latest.md

 ## Insider's Channel

 There is now a setting to subscribe to the Insider's channel to get prerelease VS Code builds automatically.
 The value is `update.channel` and it defaults to `stable` which is the current release build.
 Change the value to `insiders` and restart VS Code to get install prerelease builds.
-For more details refer to [How can I test prerelease versions of VS Code?](/docs/supporting/FAQ.md#how-can-i-test-prerelease-versions-of-vs-code). **@Greg** this FAQ entry also needs to be updated
+For more details refer to [How can I test prerelease versions of VS Code?](/docs/supporting/FAQ.md#how-can-i-test-prerelease-versions-of-vs-code).

 ## Editor - Find/Replace improvements